iimyzf/Inception/README.md

   WP-CLI is the command line interface for WordPress.
 It is a tool that allows you to interact with your WordPress site from the command line, it is used for a lot of purposes, such as automating tasks, debugging problems, installing/removing plugins along side with themes, managing users and roles, exporting/importing data, run databses queries, and so much more...

-## Why do you need to work with WP-CLI?
+## Why Do You Need to Work With WP-CLI?

   Since its a tool that allows you to interact directly with your WordPress site from the terminal, it can save you a lot of time that will take you to (for example) installing a pluging/theme manually, moderate users and their roles, deploy a new WordPress website to a production server, etc...